hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ### Creating  JPA Entity

 I have used a simple blog application in the past years to demonstrate different frameworks.
 In this post, I will reuse the blog application concept.

-Basically it includes two JPA entities, `Post` and `Comment`, it is an one-to-many relation.
+It includes two JPA entities, `Post` and `Comment`, it is a one-to-many relation.

 Firstly let's have a look at the `Post`  entity class.